Arsenate-reducing bacteria: Identification & characteristics

-Arsenate-reducing bacteria derive their energy from reducing arsenate (As(+5)) to arsenite (As(+3)) via arsenate reductase enzymes.
-As(+5) can be directly reduced to As(+3) by dissimilatory arsenate reducing prokaryotes (DARPs), yielding energy to support their growth.
+Arsenate-reducing bacteria derive their energy from reducing arsenate (As(V)) to arsenite (As(III)) via arsenate reductase enzymes.
+As(V) can be directly reduced to As(III) by dissimilatory arsenate reducing prokaryotes (DARPs), yielding energy to support their growth.
 They synthesize organic molecules by using the energy from arsenic redox reactions.

 The complete reduction process takes about 21 hours.

-Dissimilatory As(+5)-respiring prokaryotes consist of a diverse phylogenetic group, including Chrysiogenes, Bacillus, Desulfomicrobium, Sulfurospirillum, Shewanella, Citrobacter, and Sulfurihydrogenibium species.
+Dissimilatory As(V)-respiring prokaryotes consist of a diverse phylogenetic group, including Chrysiogenes, Bacillus, Desulfomicrobium, Sulfurospirillum, Shewanella, Citrobacter, and Sulfurihydrogenibium species.
 Some specific species include Klebsiella oxytoca, Citrobacter freundii, and Bacillus anthracis.
-Although the ability to respire As(+5) is spread across several phylogenetic groups, the As(+5) reduction mechanism in these organisms seems to be conserved.
+Although the ability to respire As(V) is spread across several phylogenetic groups, the As(V) reduction mechanism in these organisms seems to be conserved.